kickstarter/cfn-flow/README.md

 ## Opinions

-`cfn-flow` introduces a consist, convenient workflow that encourages good template organization and deploy practices.
+`cfn-flow` introduces a consistent, convenient workflow that encourages good template organization and deploy practices.

 1. *Optimize for happiness.* The workflow should be easy & enjoyable to use.